tlhackque/certtools/README.md

   C: bundle     CA bundle file for verification
-  c: type       Type of certificate to request (dual certificate hosts) d             Decode certificate (as well as PEM) o FILE        Output to FILE
+  c: type       Type of certificate to request (dual certificate hosts) d             Decode certificate (as well as PEM) i             Include minimal identifying information with PEM o FILE        Output to FILE (default is stdout)
   p: port       Port number for connection (or use server:port)
   s: proto      STARTTLS for proto: one of smtp, pop3, imap, ftp
   t: tlsver     TLS version: ssl, 1, 1.1, 1.2, 1.3